jsgf/rfcs/text/0000-sandbox-environment.md

 [reference-level-explanation]: #reference-level-explanation

 The implementation of this RFC introduces the notion of a logical environment which is accessed by the `env!`/`option_env!` macros, distinct from the actual process environment.
-By default they are the same, but the additions of the `--env-whitelist`, `--env-blacklist` and `--env-set` options allow the logical environment to be tailored as desired.
+By default they are the same, but the additions of the `--env-allow`, `--env-deny` and `--env-set` options allow the logical environment to be tailored as desired.

 ## Processing of the options